The Best Delaware Homeowners Insurance Company

-Delaware's annual premiums for homeowners insurance are on the low side — on average $736 per year for an HO-3 policy, compared to the nationwide average of $1,132.
+Delaware's average annual premiums for homeowners insurance are below the national average — $780 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

 Delaware may be the second smallest state in the country, but it packs a lot into the space it has, from picturesque beaches and state parks to historic estates and gardens.
 But the First State’s geography also means residents have inclement weather to contend with, including northeasters and hurricanes — both of which are important to consider when purchasing homeowners insurance.

 While homeowners insurance provides financial protection in the event of a disaster or accident involving your home, we suggest obtaining price quotes from various companies before you buy.
 After all, everything from the age and location of your home to its construction materials and contents have an effect on your premiums.
 Shopping around can help you find the best coverage and rate.
 Our quote tool can help you start.

 How We Found the Best Homeowners Insurance in Delaware

 To find the best Delaware homeowners insurance, we used a method similar to our review on national providers.
 We started by finding the top five homeowners insurance providers in the state by total market share.
 Then, we compared them based on factors including standard coverage options, discounts and endorsements, and online resources.
 We also checked financial strength ratings with agencies such as A.M.
 Best to ensure they the ability to pay your claims.
 We then compared customer satisfaction ratings from J.D.
 Power and Associates and Consumer Reports to see which company offered the best customer service.